DevAgnihotri/MCA_Notes/Sem_3/SE/Unit_1.md

 **2024 SECTION B Q2(a): What is software engineering?
 Explain the layered approach to software engineering.**

 **Answer:**

-Software engineering is the systematic (organized) application of engineering approaches to the development, operation, and maintenance of software.
-It is a discipline that applies engineering principles to design, develop, test, and maintain software systems.
-The goal is to produce high-quality software that is reliable, efficient, and meets user requirements.
+Software engineering is the process of designing, building, and maintaining computer programs.
+It uses rules and methods to make sure software works well.
+The goal is to create reliable, easy-to-use programs.
+It combines coding, planning, and problem-solving.

 **Layered Approach to Software Engineering:**
 Software engineering uses a layered approach, which means it is organized into different levels or layers:

-1. **Quality Focus:** The foundation; all activities aim for high quality.
+1. **Quality Focus:**

+- Every organization rest on its commitment to quality.
+- There are many Quality attributes of software(Correctness, Usability, Integrity, Maintainability etc.)

-2. **Process Layer:** Defines the steps and methods to develop software (like planning, designing, testing).
+2. **Process Layer:**

+- It defines a framework that includes different activities and tasks.
+- In short, it covers all activities, actions and tasks required to be carried out for software development

 3. **Methods Layer:** Provides technical methods for tasks (like coding, modeling, analysis).
+   Methods are like instructions or techniques for doing each task.
+   They help developers solve problems and build software correctly.

 4. **Tools Layer:** Software tools that help automate and support the process and methods (like IDEs, testing tools).
+   Tools make work faster and easier by handling repetitive tasks.
+   Examples include code editors, testing programs, and project management software.

 ## Software Engineering Processes